-Over a quarter of UK women (27%) feel like lockdown has aged them, especially the 25-34 year olds, of which 44% of said this was the case, fuelling a boom in women seeking fillers and Botox when clinics reopen on August 1st.
+Over a quarter of UK women (27%) feel like lockdown has aged them, especially the 25-34 year olds, of which 44% of said this was the case.
+This perception of their appearance, a phenomenon names "Zoom face" has resulted in a boom in women seeking fillers and Botox when clinics reopen in April.

 This new research comes from Glowday, heralded as the ‘Rightmove or Airbnb of aesthetics’, Glowday is the UK’s first marketplace where consumers can find, review and book medically-qualified practitioners for non-surgical cosmetic treatments such as fillers, Botox, chemical peels, microneedling, and laser hair removal.
 It verifies all practitioners are registered with a medical body and are insured before signing them up to the site.

 The research revealed that a quarter of people (23%) have had or would consider having Botox and almost 20% would consider another type of injectable treatment such as lip filler or a thread lift.
 As well as injectables, people are also keen to have treatments like microneedling (20%), chemical peels (23%) and laser hair removal (43%).

 As for why people are turning to aesthetics, almost a quarter of people surveyed (22%) said having these treatments had boosted their confidence which rises to 31% of consumers aged 25-34.
 With Botox remaining the most popular injectable, 73% felt it was most appropriate for people between the ages of 29 to 50 with the sweet spot being between 39 and 45.

 The survey revealed that 73% wouldn’t feel comfortable speaking to friends, or asking them for advice about aesthetics treatments, 77% wouldn’t speak to family, and only 8% said they’d speak to colleagues at work!

 Finding a safe place